Rankings

 Information on countries' innovation performance can be found in the following popular rankings:

-• The Innovation Scoreboard.
+• The European Innovation Scoreboard.
 Launched in 2001, it is published (annually) by the European Commission.
-The Scoreboard compares countries on 32 quantitative indicators grouped into four categories (1) “framework conditions”, 2) “investments”, 3) “innovation activities”, 4) "impacts".
+The Scoreboard compares countries on 32 quantitative indicators grouped into four categories (1) “framework conditions”, 2) “investments”, 3) “innovation activities”, and 4) "impacts".
 The result is a composite innovation index score and a performance table based on that score, ranging from moderate innovators to innovation leaders.
 Eurostat provides most of the data.

 • The World Competitiveness Ranking, launched in 1989, is the annual ranking of the International Institute for Management Development.
-The competitiveness of 64 economies is compared on the basis of 336 criteria, divided into 20 pillars.
+The competitiveness of 69 economies is compared on the basis of 341 criteria, divided into 20 pillars.
 A large part of the data comes from international, national and regional companies.
 This data is supplemented with a survey on how market participants experience competitiveness.

 Although there is overlap between the pillars of the Global Innovation Index (GII) and the World Competitiveness Ranking (WCR), the indexes use different underlying indicators.
 The WCR depends more heavily on the results of the annual survey of market participants than the GII.
-The indicators for the European Innovation Scoreboard and the World Competitiveness Ranking have been fairly constant over the years, the GII indicators and methodologies are altered frequently.
+The indicators for the European Innovation Scoreboard and the World Competitiveness Ranking have been fairly constant over the years, but the GII indicators and methodologies are altered frequently.
 In 2017, the GII was adjusted on several aspects (number, composition, definitions and grouping).

 The Global Innovation Index and World Competitiveness Ranking are wide-ranging rankings based on a large number of indicators covering many different social and economic areas, from financial markets and infrastructure to education and innovation.
 Sub-indices are available in each area.
 To gain an accurate picture of a country’s performance, users are advised to take a close look at the underlying sub-indices and indicators.